Flatware Buying Guide: Design

 Traditional: Floral designs or ornate, fiddle-back or curved outlines, medium to heavy weight & profile

-kensington 5 piece place setting flatware made in the usa
+Kensington 5 piece place setting made in the USA on white background.

 Decorative: Use of textures, colors, odd shapes or non-metallic handles for a fun “decorative” look.

-weave silvereware 5 piece place setting made in the usa flatware
+weave silverware 5 piece place setting made in the usa

 Colonial: Refers to a certain shape, as shown here, that many of us grew up with: